nokia/PSS-generator/README.md

 the 1:25 range set by the value in row R7.
 Rows R10-R24 define Network Paths 2-16.

-There is no network path table in the .inp file for the FLAT shaper, as a consequence of using an algorithm that is not augmented with routing awareness (again becasue of the value 0 assigned in row R8).
+There is no network path table in the .inp file for the FLAT shaper, as a consequence of using an algorithm that is not augmented with routing awareness (again because of the value 0 assigned in row R8).

 R25.
 1	0.28		0	/* Virtual empty queue has direct entry into root scheduler	*/